 The following information outlines the general investment risks and other relevant risks which may cause a fund's value to move up and down.
-ANZ New Zealand Investments Limited (ANZ Investments, we, us, and our) decide which risks are significant by considering how likely the unwanted event is and what effect it might have if it happens.
+ANZ New Zealand Investments Limited (ANZ Investments, we, us and our) decide which risks are significant by considering how likely the unwanted event is and what effect it might have if it happens.

 You should consider the information set out below and talk to a financial adviser if you need more information.
-Call 0800 269 238 to speak with an ANZ financial adviser.